 Cannabis flowers are rich with hundreds of biologically active phytochemicals, many still unidentified and unexplored, and some of the most medically important ones are unique to Cannabis.
-While scientists worldwide rush to discover and isolate the medical effects of these phytochemicals, many of us already have enough evidence to know that Cannabis is a great gift to our health and well-being and want to find ways to use the whole natural medicine to its full potential now.
+While scientists worldwide rush to discover and isolate the medical effects of these phytochemicals, many of us already have enough evidence to know that Cannabis is a great gift to our health and well-being and would like to find ways to use the whole natural medicine to its full potential.

-I want to share a simple recipe, first invented by Todd McCormick of agseedco.com for making medicine from whole Cannabis flower that gives you 100% of the beneficial cannabinoids, terpenes, flavonoids, and other phytochemicals that, when taken all together and in unaltered form, are the complete natural medicine with its full potential.
+I want to share a simple recipe, to my knowledge first invented by Todd McCormick of agseedco.com for making powerful natural medicine from whole Cannabis flower.
+This organic hempseed oil cold extract of whole Cannabis flower gives you 100% of the beneficial cannabinoids, terpenes, flavonoids, and other phytochemicals that, when taken all together and in unaltered form, are the complete natural medicine with its full potential.

-New research shows pretty clearly that Cannabis phytochemicals have the greatest therapeutic effect used whole, in their natural ratios.
+New research shows clearly that Cannabis terpenes and phytocannabinoids have the greatest therapeutic effect when they are used whole, with the terpenes & phytocannabinoids available in their natural ratios.

 “Terpenoids and Phytocannabinoids Co-Produced in Cannabis Sativa Strains Show Specific Interaction for Cell Cytotoxic Activity”